Tvalley71/dantherm/README.md

 #### Mushroom-chips card

-Example of a Mushroom-chips card displaying the current state of operation and fan level, in the order automatic, week program, manual, and standby mode.
+An example of a Mushroom-chips card showing the current state of operation and fan level in a single display.
+This can also be achieved with many of the other entities.

 ![Skærmbillede 2024-05-21 104804](https://github.com/user-attachments/assets/2e35c5f9-46cf-4a77-a13c-56992ecccf3e)